knowlab/MEDIQA-2024/README.md

 - `--reason_file_loc` indicates the location and name of the Reason file, also to be placed in the data folder.
 - `--output_file_loc` designates the location and name for the output file.

+### Running the ensemble

+Utilize the `ensemble-u.sh` script to run the ensemble pipeline where we combine results from two systems using a rule-based approach.

+Please provide the following arguments:
+- `--train_loc` specifies the location of the training data.
+- `--val_loc` defines where the test/validation data is located.
+- `--model_name` allows you to choose between using GPT-4 or GPT-3.5.
+- `--api_key` is where you'll input your OpenAI API key.
+- `--similarity_file_loc` points to the location and name of the Similarity file, which should be placed in the data folder.
+- `--reason_file_loc` indicates the location and name of the Reason file, also to be placed in the data folder.
+- `--system1_loc`  Run file from the simple prompting system that handles Task 1 and Task 2.\
+- `-system2_loc` Run file from the RAG system that handles Text generation. \
+- `pass_number` O for ensembling.
+We do not sample examples for ensembling.
+- `output_file_loc` designates the location and name for the output file.